A Book That Opened My Mind

 I have read the terms and conditions; Untick the box if you do not not wish to sell your soul to Lucifer

-Comedian Eddie Izzard has a hilarious routine about ticking the “I have read the terms and conditions” box.
+Comedian Eddie Izzard has a funny routine about ticking the “I have read the terms and conditions” box.

-“Even God,” complains Izzard, “has not read the terms and conditions!”
+“Even God,” quips Izzard, “has not read the terms and conditions!”

 The terms and conditions tick-box is a charade.
 Companies know that users do not read the linked-to T&Cs, which are often many pages of legalese.